inlivedev/inlive-js-sdk/packages/room/README.md

 ## Usage

-To use this package, you need to import a `Room` module and initialize it in a global scope where you can export and import the instance returned everywhere in your application.
+To use this package, you need to import a `Room` module and initialize it in a global scope where you can export and import the room object returned everywhere in your application.

 ```js
 import { Room } from '@inlivedev/inlive-js-sdk';